 This is no thin stretch of water squeezing its way through cluttered historical streets.
 Nor is it a trade route plied by narrowboats bearing coal between the high walls and smokestacks of industrial premises.

 Since it looks rather like a river and passes through the centre of Vienna, many mistake the Donaukanal for the Danube proper.
-But even if it’s not, the channel’s size and route make the waterway’s banks natural and convenient locations for urban riverside activities.
+Regardless, the channel’s size and route make the waterway’s banks natural locations for urban riverside activities.